-Yes I know I said everything you would want to see, and more, is near the coast but just 150 miles inland from Tokyo is Jigokudani Monkey Park, home to the famous Snow Monkeys.
-You can visit the park on your own but even better, ROL Cruise has teamed up with Wendy Wu Tours to offer a superb holiday combining a 14 night Silversea cruise around Japan on Silver Muse with four nights in Tokyo and trip into the Japanese Alps to see the monkeys.
+Yes, I know I said everything you would want to see (and more!) is near the coast but just 150 miles inland from Tokyo is Jigokudani Monkey Park, home to the famous snow monkeys.
+You can visit the park on your own or, even better, ROL Cruise has teamed up with Wendy Wu Tours to offer a super holiday combining a 14 night Silversea cruise around Japan on Silver Muse with four nights in Tokyo and a trip into the Japanese Alps to see the monkeys.

 Wouldn’t it be fabulous to see Japan’s spectacular cherry blossom?
 To fill your nostrils with the scent of the flowers?
 There are cherry trees all over Japan and they blossom in late March to April, depending on the weather.
 Tokyo, Osaka, Kyoto and Sakata are some of the best places to see the blossom - and all just happen to be on Silver Muse’s April 2021 itinerary.
 Don’t miss Shinjuku Gyoen park in Tokyo, which has more than 1,000 cherry trees.

 Dare I say it?
-I don’t like sushi and puffer fish is a definite no-no. But I’d love to try real Japanese Kobe beef, ramen noodle soup, soba noodles and tempura vegetables.
-I’ll have to get better with chopsticks and learn to slurp when eating (apparently this is the done thing when tucking into noodles in Japan).
+I don’t like sushi and pufferfish is a definite no-no. But I’d love to try real Japanese Kobe beef ramen noodle soup, soba noodles and tempura vegetables.
+I’ll have to get better with chopsticks and learn to slurp when eating - apparently, it’s the done thing when eating noodles in Japan!